Do you have a rash? Know the difference between common conditions and when it could signal a more serious health concern.

-“In dermatology we treat a wide variety of rashes from life threatening to simply bothersome,” said Ashley B. Crew, MD, assistant professor in the USC Department of Dermatology at the Keck School of Medicine of USC.
+“In dermatology, we treat a wide variety of rashes, from life-threatening to simply bothersome,” says Ashley B. Crew, MD, a dermatologist at Keck Medicine of USC and assistant professor of clinical dermatology at the Keck School of Medicine of USC.

 - Do you have a fever or pain accompanying your rash?
 It could be a sign of infection and should quickly be evaluated by your doctor.

 - Do you have blisters?
 A rash that begins to blister but that can’t be explained by exposure to poison oak or ivy could be shingles.

 - Does your rash persist without improvement from over-the-counter medications?
 If antihistamines or hydrocortisone cream offer no improvement, a visit with your doctor is advised.